Accelize/apyfal/docs/rest.rst

 ====================

-It is possible to use accelerators using the REST API instead of Python acceleratorAPI.
+It is possible to use accelerators using the REST API instead of Python apyfal.
 But, note that in this case, CSP instance configuration is not supported.

 Generating REST API client in any language using Swagger-Codegen